How Flocabulary Supports The Science Of Reading (Blog Image)

 The Vocab Game tests word knowledge and challenges students to use words to express understanding.
 As they correctly complete each question, they build a musical beat.
 Each new sound is a motivation to get a correct answer.
 Additionally, the Read & Respond activity encourages students to use new vocabulary words to ask and answer text-dependent questions.
 And, the Lyric Lab offers a fun way for students to practice using unfamiliar words by creating new rhymes about the content.

 The SoR also involves teaching idioms and grammar to build an understanding of language structure, as well as print concepts and genre studies for literary knowledge.
 Fortunately, the Flocabulary lesson library is vast, and at each grade level, teachers can find English Language Arts (ELA) lesson plans that are relevant and exciting.
-Teachers will find Subject-Verb Agreement, Genres of Fiction, and Figurative Language lessons that support the Science of Reading comprehension instruction.
+Teachers will find Subject-Verb Agreement, Genres of Fiction, and Figurative Language lessons that support your Science of Reading lesson plans and comprehension instruction.

 Subject-Verb Agreement lesson